sudhirverma/document-ingestion-RAG-driven/README.md

 ## Troubleshooting
 If you encounter any issues, ensure the `.env` file is correctly set up and that Docker services are running.

-## License
-This project is licensed under the MIT License.

-# document-ingestion-RAG-driven
-# document-ingestion-RAG-driven